 - D. Nonfunctioning Buffer Areas.
-Riparian area, wetland and pond buffers that are both physically separated from a critical area by a legally established development and not protecting the critical area from adverse impacts shall be excluded from critical area buffers otherwise required by TCC Chapter 24.50 provided: - 1.
+Riparian, wetland, and pond buffers or portions of the buffer areas that are both physically separated from a critical area by a legally established development and not protecting the critical area from adverse impacts shall be excluded from critical area buffers otherwise required by TCC Chapter 24.50 provided: - 1.
 The nonfunctioning buffer areas occurred due to topographic breaks (e.g., bluffs) or a legally established road (not including logging roads), railroad or other lineal facility, primary structure, or barrier established prior to July 24, 2012, that physically separates and impedes the biological and hydrological functions of a portion of the buffer. - 2.
 Where physical separation is caused by a primary structure established prior to July 24, 2012, any proposed expansions into a nonfunctioning buffer area shall be limited to the width of the primary structure, extending away from the critical area. - 3.
-The applicant provides the approval authority with sufficient information to determine whether the buffer performs any biological or hydrological function.
-The approval authority may require concurrent review by the Washington Department of Fish and Wildlife and / or technical review by a qualified professional, at the applicant's expense, to verify and evaluate the information submitted by the applicant.
-If concurrent review is required, the Washington Department of Fish and Wildlife shall be afforded a two-week comment period as part of the development review process. - CE.
+The applicant provides the approval authority with sufficient information pursuant to Chapter 24.40, Critical Area Review Permit, to determine whether the buffer performs any biological or hydrological function.
+The approval authority may require concurrent technical review by a state or federal agency, or applicable tribe.
+If concurrent review is required, the agency or tribe shall be afforded a two-week comment period as part of the Critical Area Review Permit process. - \underline{CE} .
 Expansion of conforming portions of a legally established nonconforming structure.
-If only a portion of the structure is nonconforming (e.g., lies within an important habitat area), expansion of the conforming portion of the structure is permitted provided the expansion does not extend into the critical area or associated buffer.; and - E. Cantilevered alterations, expansions or additions to nonconforming portions of structures shall not extend beyond the existing building footprint into the critical area or its associated buffer.

-24.50.025 - Expansion of impervious surfaces in riparian areas, wetland buffers and pond buffers.
+If only a portion of the structure is nonconforming (e.g., lies within an important habitat area), expansion of the conforming portion of the structure is permitted provided the expansion does not extend into the critical area or associated buffer.; and - E. Cantilevered alterations, expansions or additions to nonconforming portions of structures shall not extend beyond the existing building footprint into the critical area or its associated buffer. - 24.50.025 Expansion of impervious surfaces in riparian areas, wetland buffers and pond buffers.